 Our audit was conducted for the purpose of forming an opinion on the System's financial statements.
-The schedules of administrative expenses, investment expenses and payments to consultants, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the financial statements.
+The schedules of administrative expenses, investment expenses and payments to consultants and the introductory, investment, actuarial and statistical sections, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the financial statements.